Nemicolopterus

-Nemicolopterus is a dubious genus of tapejaromorph pterosaur, based on a very small specimen described as the smallest known "adult" pterosaur to date.
+Nemicolopterus is a dubious genus of tapejaromorph pterosaur, based on a very small specimen originally described as the smallest known adult pterosaur to date.
 It lived in the Jehol Biota 120 million years ago.
+It has since been argued that Nemicolopterus represents a juvenile or hatchling of Sinopterus.

 Discovery and naming

 The generic name "Nemicolopterus" comes from the following Ancient Greek words: "Nemos" meaning "forest", "ikolos" meaning "dweller", and "pteron" meaning "wing".
 The specific name crypticus is from "kryptos", meaning "hidden".
 Thus "Nemicolopterus crypticus" means "Hidden flying forest dweller".